Hirakhand Express: Stoppages

 The major stoppages are Jeypore, Koraput Junction, Rayagada, Parvathipuram railway station, Bobbili Junction Vizianagaram Junction, Srikakulam Road, Palasa, Brahmapur and Khurda Road Junction.

-Slip Route
+Slip route

 On 11 August 2012, a "slip route" of Hirakhand Express was Inaugurated as "Junagarh Road-Bhubaneswar Link Express" (Train Number-18437/18438).
 The source of this train is Junagarh Road near Bhawanipatna.
 It leaves Bhawanipatna at 1855 hrs IST daily and arrives at 0825 hrs IST daily.
 The train amalgamates/bifurcates at Rayagada with/from the main Jagdalpur Hirakhand Express.
 This train halts at Depur PH, G.Ramchandrapur, Lanjigarh Road Junction, Ambodala, Muniguda, Bissam Cuttack and Therubali before/after Rayagada.

 Traction

-As the route is electrified, it is hauled by a VSKP-based WAP-4 electric locomotive from Bhubaneswar to Jagdalpur and vice versa.
-Its slip separated at Rayagada railway station and using a VSKP based WDG 3A to Junagarh Road and Bhawanipatna from Rayagada.
+As the route is electrified, it is hauled by a VSKP-based WAP-7 electric locomotive from Bhubaneswar to Jagdalpur and vice versa with LHB Coaches.
+Earlier It had a slip separated at Rayagada railway station and using a VSKP based WDG 3A to Junagarh Road and Bhawanipatna from Rayagada but now it's a complete single running train.